Family Dollar says state attorney generals to probe Dollar General bid

-Family Dollar Stores Inc FDO.N said certain state attorney generals have notified the company that they will investigate larger rival Dollar General Corp's (DG.N) takeover bid over competitive concerns.
+Sept 26 Family Dollar Stores Inc said certain state attorney generals have notified the company that they will investigate larger rival Dollar General Corp's takeover bid over competitive concerns.

 Family Dollar spurned Dollar General's sweetened $9.1 billion all-cash bid earlier this month, saying the offer still did not address antitrust concerns.
-Family Dollar instead said it was sticking with a lower $8.5 billion cash-and-stock offer from Dollar Tree Inc (DLTR.O).
+Family Dollar instead said it was sticking with a lower $8.5 billion cash-and-stock offer from Dollar Tree Inc.

 After being spurned twice, Dollar General took its bid hostile and approached Family Dollar shareholders directly.